-Ever wondered how you can get funding to help grow your business?
-Here are seven different options you may not have thought of and the pros and cons of each.
+Ever wondered how you can get funding to help your growing business?
+Here are seven business funding options you may not have considered.

-If you are eligible, government grants can be a great way to generate cash for your business with minimal risk.
+If you are eligible, government grants can be great business funding options with minimal risk.
 However, typically the application can be lengthy and complicated.

 If you are interested in pursuing government grants, websites such as Australiangovernmentgrants.org and business.qld.gov.au can help make it easier.
 MGI can also help you to assess your eligibility for various grants and tax offsets.

 Government funded innovation centres that you should also look into include ilab, QUT Creative Enterprise Australia, and Innovation Centre Sunshine Coast.
 The City of Gold Coast also provides support to start-ups and growing businesses and R&D tax offsets is another way to access funding for innovation.

 There is a common perception that securing a small business loan can be difficult.
 To be fair this is often true, particularly in your early days or if you don’t have a line of credit against your house.
 However, there are ways to increase your appeal to the banks.
 Most importantly you need a solid business plan, profitability projections and some of your own money on the table.

 Using your accountant to approach the bank can be beneficial.
 If you can convince the bank that (together with your accountant) you have your finger on the pulse of your business then you’re a long way there.

 Business funding option 3: Debtor financing or funding